Consensys/doc.goquorum/docs/HowTo/Configure/ConfigurePTM.md

     This should only be used for development purposes, due to a lack of security on the connection.
     For production environments, you should enable TLS on the connection.

-Specify the HTTP URL for the private transaction manager connection using [`--ptm.url`](../../Reference/CLI-Syntax.md#ptmurl).
+Specify the HTTP URL of the private transaction manager connection using [`--ptm.url`](../../Reference/CLI-Syntax.md#ptmurl).

 !!! example "Example HTTP connection"